Haim Farhi: Adviser to al-Jazzar

 Haim Farhi was born to a respected and ancient Jewish family in Damascus.
 His father Saul had established a banking business that flourished to the extent that it expanded to control Syria's finances, banking and foreign trade for nearly a century.
 Together with other family members, Farhi worked as a financial agent in the Damascus district.
 Contemporary sources often mention the family as being the "real rulers of Syria".

 They may also have mediated between the Jewish community and the authorities, trying to alleviate the tax burden placed on the Jews of Safed.
 Farhi succeeded his father as banker of the ruler of Damascus.
 He gained extensive influence with the Turkish government and became the adviser to Ahmad al-Jazzar, ruler of Acre.
 This was probably due to his intrigues that led to the execution of the previous advisor, Mikhail Sakruj, a Christian merchant from Shefa-'Amr.

 Al-Jazzar was a violent and cruel ruler, which is evidenced from his title 'al-Jazzar' meaning 'The Butcher'.
 He would often find pretext to lash out in savage assaults.
-He had Farhi's eye plucked out, cut off the tip of his nose, and severed his left ear.
-(A famous illustration from the time shows al-Jazzar sitting in judgment in front of his Jewish adviser, who is wearing an eye patch.)
+At different times he had Farhi's right eye plucked out, cut off his nose, and severed his right ear.
+A famous illustration from the time (see above) shows al-Jazzar sitting in judgment in front of his Jewish adviser, who is wearing an eye patch.